Structure for those who want precision.

 The methodology is repeatable.

-The only variable left is whether you execute.
+The only variable left is whether you act.